paulgribble/GribbleLab/faq.md

 ## Undergraduate thesis students

 You have 8 months to complete a research project and produce a thesis.
 This is not a lot of time.
 When you first arrive in the lab we will work together to decide on a focused, feasible research project that is of mutual interest to us both.
 You may be paired with a graduate student or postdoctoral fellow in the lab, or you may be paired with me!
 It depends on the project.

+You are expected to meet with me regularly, ideally at least once a week, to review progress.
+This is our chance together to make sure that your project is progressing and that you will be able to complete it successfully.
+I am here to help.
+Ideally at the beginning of term we will schedule a recurring weekly meeting time (e.g. an hour on Friday) so that we always have that time set aside.

+You are also expected to take advantage of the knowledge and experience of your fellow lab members: graduate students and postdoctoral fellows.
+We are all here to help each other learn.
+We are all busy but part of my lab culture is to foster collaboration and mentoring so please do not hesitate to approach fellow lab members for help.
+We are not here to do your research or solve your research-related problems but we can and should be able to show you where to look for solutions.

 ## Masters students